-On the island’s west coast, the dream begins with two houses, Bamboo and Stone, both set in a huge sandy garden right on the water’s edge.
-Each house has four bedrooms, open-plan living spaces, a kitchen, a fresh-water pool and ocean views.
-There are daybeds on verandahs, poolside dining pavilions, sofas piled with bright cushions, rugs and pretty antique furniture, but the luxuries here are all about nature and the outdoor life: bikes, barbecues, a fire pit, al fresco showers, hammocks, sunsets, sea breezes and starry skies.
-A world away from Bali’s tourist hotspots, this is heaven for escapists.
+The dream begins with two houses, Bamboo and Stone, both set in a huge sandy garden right on the water’s edge.
+Each house has four bedrooms, open-plan living spaces, a grown-up kitchen, a fresh-water pool and ocean views.
+There are daybeds on verandahs, sunbeds on the beach, beautifully tiled floors in gorgeous bathrooms, sofas piled with bright cushions, rugs and pretty antique furniture – but the luxuries here are all about nature and the outdoor life: bikes, birds, hammocks, sunsets, sea breezes and starry skies.
+A world away from Bali’s tourist hotspots, this so-called honeymoon island is heaven for escapists.

-- Your small team of friendly staff take the art of housekeeping to another level – arranging everything from breakfast to massages and boat trips
+- Your small team of friendly staff take the art of housekeeping to another level – arranging everything from breakfast and bike hire to massages and boat trips and always with a bright smile

-- The island’s shallow lagoons are excellent for snorkelling and scuba diving (there is a dive centre nearby)
+- The island’s lagoons are excellent for snorkelling and scuba diving (turtles swim in the shallows and there's a dive centre nearby)

 - Secluded, yes, but not entirely private; a walkway passes by and the eye-catching nature of the houses tends to draw attention